 GEOGRAPHY TEACHER COSTUMES

 Okay, so a lot of your lesson plans focus on the placement of fifty, nifty United States, but Geography class is also responsible for adult-onset wanderlust – you shape the minds of dreamers, adventurers, and travelers!
-Where’s Waldo? and Carmen Sandiego are guaranteed to strike a nostalgic cord, but you could also play with the notion of travel.
+Where’s Waldo? and Carmen Sandiego is guaranteed to strike a nostalgic chord, but you could also play with the notion of travel.
 Space travel, time travel, TIME AND SPACE travel – all characters that open the doors to possibility are all great choices for masters of the maps!